benallfree/awesome-pocketbase/README.md

 ## Forks

-* [Enchanted PocketBase](https://github.com/benallfree/pocketbase) - A PocketBase fork with PBScript built-in and other realtime enhancements (in progress)
+* [Enchanted PocketBase](https://github.com/benallfree/pocketbase) - A PocketBase fork with PBScript built-in and other realtime enhancements

 ## Discussions and Tutorials